gcunhase/PaperNotes/notes/lm_dae.md

 ### Notes / Questions
 * Authors mention that their denoising autoencoder model is a 6-layer Transformer encoder-decoder.
-    * Is it correct to consider a transformer an autoencoder?

 * Cross-lingual embeddings: "continuous representation of words whose vector space is shared across multiple languages"

 ## Results